skinos7/doc/com/agent/remote.md

     "portc_check":"check interval for pond"               // [ number ], the unit is second
     "portc_tcppond":"pond client for tcp port",           // [ nubmer ]
     "portc_udppond":"pond client for tcp port",           // [ number ]
+    "portc_use_timeout":"use connection timeout time",    // [ number ], the unit is second
+    "portc_nouse_timeout":"idle connection timeout time", // [ number ], the unit is second
 }
 ```
 Examples, show all the configure